^

 Viruses

 Viruses are the most common cause of gastroenteritis in the United States.
-They affect the enterocytes of the villous epithelium of the small intestine.
-The result is the transudation of fluid and salt into the intestinal lumen; sometimes carbohydrate malabsorption worsens symptoms, causing osmotic diarrhea.
-Diarrhea is watery.
-The most common inflammatory (exudative) diarrhea with the appearance in the stool of leukocytes and red blood cells, or even a significant amount of blood.
-Four categories of viruses cause most gastroenteritis: Rotavirus, caliciviruses [which include norovirus (previously called Norwalk virus)] astroviruses and intestinal adenovirus.
+They infect the enterocytes of the villous epithelium of the small intestine.
+The result is transudation of fluid and salts into the intestinal lumen; sometimes carbohydrate malabsorption worsens symptoms, causing osmotic diarrhea.
+The diarrhea is watery.
+The most common type is inflammatory (exudative) diarrhea, with white blood cells and red blood cells or even significant amounts of blood in the stool.
+Four categories of viruses cause most gastroenteritis: rotavirus, caliciviruses [which include norovirus (formerly called Norwalk virus)], astrovirus, and enteric adenovirus.

-Rotavirus is the most common cause of sporadic severe cases of dehydration diarrhea in young children (the peak of the disease in children 3-15 months).
-Rotavirus is very contagious; most infections occur through the fecal-oral route.
-Adults may be infected after close contact with an infected infant.
+Rotavirus is the most common cause of sporadic, severe cases of dehydration diarrhea in young children (peak incidence in children 3-15 months).
+Rotavirus is highly contagious; most infections occur via the fecal-oral route.
+Adults may become infected after close contact with an infected infant.
 In adults, the disease is mild.
 Incubation is 1-3 days.
-In the temperate zone, most infections occur in winter.
-Every year in the US, the wave of rotavirus incidence begins in November in the southwest and ends in the northeast in March.
+In temperate climates, most infections occur in the winter.
+Each year in the United States, a wave of rotavirus cases begins in November in the Southwest and ends in the Northeast in March.

-Caliciviruses usually affect adolescents and adults.
-Infection occurs throughout the year.
-Caliciviruses are the main cause of sporadic viral gastroenteritis in adults and epidemic viral gastroenteritis in all age groups; infection usually occurs through water or with food.
-Transmission from person to person is also possible, as the virus is very contagious.
-Incubation - 24-48 hours.
+Caliciviruses typically affect adolescents and adults.
+Infection occurs year-round.
+Caliciviruses are the main cause of sporadic viral gastroenteritis in adults and epidemic viral gastroenteritis in all age groups; infection usually occurs through water or food.
+Human-to-human transmission is also possible, as the virus is highly contagious.
+Incubation is 24-48 hours.

-Astrovirus can infect people of any age, but usually affects babies and young children.
-As a rule, infection occurs in winter.
-Transmission occurs by the fecal-oral route.
-Incubation - 3-4 days.
+Astrovirus can infect people of any age, but usually affects infants and small children.
+Infection usually occurs in winter.
+Transmission occurs via the fecal-oral route.
+Incubation is 3-4 days.

-Adenoviruses are the 4th, but the most common cause of viral gastroenteritis in children.
-Infection occurs year-round, with some increase in summer.
+Adenoviruses are the 4th, but most common cause of viral gastroenteritis in children.
+Infection occurs year-round, with a slight increase in summer.
 Children under 2 years of age are primarily at risk of infection.
-Transmission occurs by the fecal-oral route.
-Incubation - 3-10 days.
+Transmission occurs by the feco-oral route.
+Incubation is 3-10 days.

-In people with immunodeficiency, other viruses can cause gastroenteritis (eg, cytomegalovirus, enterovirus).
+In people with immunodeficiency, gastroenteritis may be caused by other viruses (eg, cytomegalovirus, enterovirus).

 Bacteria

-Bacterial gastroenteritis is less common than viral.
-Bacteria cause gastroenteritis with several mechanisms.
-Certain species (eg, Vibrio cholerae Vibrio cholerae, enterotoxogenic Escherichia coli are located within the intestinal mucosa and enterotoxins are secreted.
-These toxins interfere with absorption in the intestine, causing the secretion of electrolytes and water by stimulating adenylate cyclase, which leads to watery diarrhea.
-Clostridium difficile produces a similar toxin, which is the result of an overgrowth of microflora after the use of antibiotics.
+Bacterial gastroenteritis is less common than viral gastroenteritis.
+Bacteria cause gastroenteritis by several mechanisms.
+Certain species (eg, Vibrio cholerae, enterotoxigenic strains of Escherichia coli ) reside within the intestinal mucosa and secrete enterotoxins.
+These toxins interfere with intestinal absorption, causing secretion of electrolytes and water by stimulating adenylate cyclase, resulting in watery diarrhea.
+Clostridium difficile produces a similar toxin, which results from overgrowth of the microflora after antibiotic use.

-Some bacteria (.
-Eg, Staphylococcus aureus, Bacillus cereus, Clostridium perfringens) produce exotoxin which enters into the body by receiving contaminated food.
-Exotoxin can cause gastroenteritis without bacterial infection.
-These toxins usually cause acute nausea, vomiting and diarrhea within 12 hours after ingestion of contaminated food.
-Symptoms of gastroenteritis disappear within 36 hours.
+Some bacteria (e.g., Staphylococcus aureus, Bacillus cereus, Clostridium perfringens) produce an exotoxin that is ingested when contaminated food is consumed.
+The exotoxin can cause gastroenteritis without a bacterial infection.
+These toxins typically cause acute nausea, vomiting, and diarrhea within 12 hours of ingestion of contaminated food.
+Symptoms of gastroenteritis resolve within 36 hours.

-Other bacteria (.
-Eg, Shigella, Salmonella, Campilobacter, certain strains of E. Coli) penetrate the mucosa of the small intestine or the colon and cause the appearance of microscopic ulceration, bleeding, exudation of protein rich fluid secretion of electrolytes and water.
-The process of invasion may be accompanied by the synthesis of enterotoxin by microorganisms.
-With such a diarrhea in the feces contains white blood cells and red blood cells, sometimes with a lot of blood.
+Other bacteria (e.g., Shigella, Salmonella, Campylobacter, some strains of E. coli) penetrate the mucous membrane of the small intestine or colon and cause microscopic ulcers, bleeding, exudation of protein-rich fluid, secretion of electrolytes and water.
+The invasion process may be accompanied by the synthesis of enterotoxin by the microorganisms.
+In such diarrhea, the feces contain leukocytes and erythrocytes, sometimes with a large amount of blood.

-Salmonella and Campylobacter are the most common causative agents of bacterial diarrhea in the United States.
-Both infections are usually acquired through poorly treated poultry; sources of infection can be unpasteurized milk, undercooked eggs and contact with reptiles.
-Campylobacter is sometimes transmitted from dogs or cats suffering from diarrhea.
-Different types of Shigella are the 3rd major cause of bacterial diarrhea in the United States and are usually transmitted from person to person, but food poisoning epidemics are not excluded.
-Shigella dysenteriae type 1 (not detected in the US) produces Shiga toxin, which can cause hemolytic-uremic syndrome.
+Salmonella and Campylobacter are the most common causes of bacterial diarrhea in the United States.
+Both infections are usually acquired through poorly handled poultry; sources include unpasteurized milk, undercooked eggs, and contact with reptiles.
+Campylobacter is sometimes transmitted from dogs or cats with diarrhea.
+Shigella species are the third leading cause of bacterial diarrhea in the United States and are usually transmitted from person to person, although foodborne outbreaks have occurred.
+Shigella dysenteriae type 1 (not found in the United States) produces Shiga toxin, which can cause hemolytic uremic syndrome.

-- Enterotoxic E coli produces two types of toxin (one of which is similar to cholera toxin), causing watery diarrhea.
-This subtype is a major cause of traveler's diarrhea.
+2. Enterotoxic E coli produces two types of toxin (one similar to cholera toxin) that cause watery diarrhea.
+This subtype is the leading cause of traveler's diarrhea.

-- Enteropathogenic E coli causes watery diarrhea.
-Previously, the subtype was the main cause of outbreaks of diarrhea in childcare facilities, but now it is rare.
-(4) Entero-invasive E coli is most common in developing countries and causes bloody diarrhea or diarrhea without blood.
-In the United States registered isolated cases.
+3. Enteropathogenic E coli causes watery diarrhea.
+The subtype was once a major cause of diarrhea outbreaks in child care facilities, but is now rare.
+(4) Enteroinvasive E coli is most common in developing countries and causes bloody or non-bloody diarrhea.
+Isolated cases have been reported in the United States.

-Some types of other bacteria cause gastroenteritis, but they are rare in the US.
-Yersinia enterocolitica can cause gastroenteritis or appendicitis like syndrome.
-Infection occurs through poorly processed pork, unpasteurized milk or water.
-Some varieties of Vibrio (eg, V. Parahaemolyticus) cause diarrhea after consuming poorly processed seafood.
-V. Cholerae sometimes causes severe diarrhea in developing countries.
-Listeria causes gastroenteritis by eating contaminated food.
-Aeromonas affects the body when bathing or drinking polluted water.
-Plesiomonas shigelloides can cause diarrhea in patients who have consumed raw shellfish or traveled to tropical areas in developing countries.
+Several other bacteria cause gastroenteritis, but they are rare in the United States.
+Yersinia enterocolitica can cause gastroenteritis or a syndrome resembling appendicitis.
+Infection occurs through undercooked pork, unpasteurized milk, or water.
+Some species of Vibrio (eg, V. parahaemolyticus) cause diarrhea after eating undercooked seafood.
+V. cholerae occasionally causes severe dehydrating diarrhea in developing countries.
+Listeria causes gastroenteritis after eating contaminated food.
+Aeromonas infects the body through swimming or drinking contaminated water.
+Plesiomonas shigelloides can cause diarrhea in patients who have eaten raw shellfish or traveled to tropical areas of developing countries.

 Parasites

-Certain intestinal parasites, especially Giardia lamblia, attach and invade the intestinal mucosa, causing nausea, vomiting, diarrhea and general malaise.
-Giardiasis occurs throughout the United States and throughout the world.
-Infection can occur chronically and cause malabsorption syndrome.
-Infection usually occurs from person to person (often in kindergartens) or through polluted water.
+Certain intestinal parasites, especially Giardia lamblia, attach to and burrow into the intestinal lining, causing nausea, vomiting, diarrhea, and general malaise.
+Giardiasis occurs throughout the United States and around the world.
+The infection can be chronic and cause malabsorption syndrome.
+Transmission is usually person-to-person (often in day care centers) or contaminated water.

-Cryptosporidium parvum causes watery diarrhea, sometimes accompanied by spastic abdominal pain, nausea and vomiting.
-In healthy people, self-healing can occur and the disease lasts for about 2 weeks.
-In immunocompromised patients, the disease can be severe, causing significant electrolyte and fluid losses.
-Cryptosporidium usually enters the body through contaminated water.
+Cryptosporidium parvum causes watery diarrhea, sometimes accompanied by abdominal cramps, nausea, and vomiting.
+In healthy individuals, the illness may be self-limiting and lasts about 2 weeks.
+In immunocompromised patients, the illness may be severe, causing significant electrolyte and fluid losses.
+Cryptosporidium is usually acquired through contaminated water.

-There are kinds of parasites, which include Cyclospora cayetanensis, Isospora belli, some organisms belonging to microsporidia (eg., Enterocytozoon bieneusi, Encephalitozoon intesfmalis), which can cause symptoms similar to the symptoms with cryptosporidiosis, especially in immunocompromised patients.
-Entamoeba histolytica (amebiasis) is the main cause of subacute diarrhea with blood in developing countries, sometimes diagnosed in the United States.
+There are parasite species including Cyclospora cayetanensis, Isospora belli, and some microsporidia (e.g., Enterocytozoon bieneusi, Encephalitozoon intesfmalis) that can cause symptoms similar to those of cryptosporidiosis, especially in immunocompromised patients.
+Entamoeba histolytica (amebiasis) is a major cause of subacute bloody diarrhea in developing countries, and is occasionally diagnosed in the United States.

 Symptoms of gastroenteritis

-The nature, severity of the disease and the symptoms of gastroenteritis vary.
-In general, gastroenteritis develops suddenly, with anorexia, nausea, vomiting, rumbling, spastic abdominal pain and diarrhea (with or without blood and mucus).
-Sometimes there is malaise, myalgia and severe weakness.
-The abdomen may become swollen and painful on palpation; in severe cases, muscle tension may be present.
-On palpation, gas-swollen intestinal loops can be detected.
-Rumbling in the abdomen can be observed without diarrhea (an important distinguishing feature from paralytic intestinal obstruction).
-Constant vomiting and diarrhea can lead to intravascular fluid loss with hypotension and tachycardia.
-In severe cases, shock may develop with vascular insufficiency and oliguric renal failure.
+The nature, severity, and symptoms of gastroenteritis vary.
+In general, gastroenteritis develops suddenly, with anorexia, nausea, vomiting, borborygmi, abdominal cramps, and diarrhea (with or without blood and mucus).
+Malaise, myalgia, and severe weakness sometimes occur.
+The abdomen may be distended and tender to palpation; in severe cases, muscle tension may be present.
+Gas-distended intestinal loops may be palpated.
+Abdominal borborygmi may occur without diarrhea (an important distinguishing feature from paralytic ileus).
+Persistent vomiting and diarrhea may lead to intravascular fluid loss with hypotension and tachycardia.
+In severe cases, shock with vascular insufficiency and oliguric renal failure may develop.

-If vomiting is the main cause of dehydration, metabolic alkalosis and hypochloremia develop.
-In the case of severe diarrhea, acidosis may develop.
-Both vomiting and diarrhea can cause hypokalemia.
+If vomiting is the primary cause of dehydration, metabolic alkalosis and hypochloremia develop.
+In case of severe diarrhea, acidosis may develop.
+Both vomiting and diarrhea may cause hypokalemia.
 If hypotonic solutions are used as replacement therapy, hyponatremia may develop.

 In viral infections, watery diarrhea is the main symptom of gastroenteritis; the stool rarely contains mucus or blood.
-Gastroenteritis caused by rotavirus in infants and small children can last 5-7 days.
-Vomiting occurs in 90% of patients, and fever is greater than 39 "C observed in approximately 30%.
-Caliciviruses usually show acute onset, vomiting, spastic abdominal pain and diarrhea lasting 1-2 days.
-In children, vomiting prevails over diarrhea, while diarrhea usually prevails in adults.
+Gastroenteritis caused by rotavirus in infants and young children may last 5 to 7 days.
+Vomiting occurs in 90% of patients, and fever greater than 39 "C is observed in approximately 30%.
+Caliciviruses usually manifest themselves with an acute onset, vomiting, cramping abdominal pain and diarrhea lasting 1-2 days.
+In children, vomiting prevails over diarrhea, while in adults, diarrhea usually prevails.
 Patients may experience fever, headache and myalgia.
-Symptom of adenoviral gastroenteritis is diarrhea lasting 1–2 weeks.
-Infection in infants and children is accompanied by slight vomiting that usually begins after 1-2 days.
-After onset of diarrhea.
-Mostly fever occurs in approximately 50% of patients.
-Astroviruses causes a syndrome similar to mild rotavirus.
+The symptom of adenovirus gastroenteritis is diarrhea lasting 1-2 weeks.
+Infection in infants and children is accompanied by mild vomiting, which usually begins 1-2 days after the onset of diarrhea.
+Low fever is observed in approximately 50% of patients.
+Astrovirus causes a syndrome similar to mild rotavirus infection.

-Bacteria that cause invasive disease (eg, Shigella, Salmonella), as a rule, cause fever, severe weakness and bloody diarrhea.
-Bacteria producing enterotoxin (eg, S. Aureus, B.cereus, C. Perfringens) usually cause watery diarrhea.
+Bacteria that cause invasive disease (e.g., Shigella, Salmonella) typically cause fever, severe weakness, and bloody diarrhea.
+Bacteria that produce enterotoxin (e.g., S. aureus, B. cereus, C. perfringens) typically cause watery diarrhea.

 Parasitic infections are usually accompanied by subacute or chronic diarrhea.
-In most cases, the stool is free of blood; an exception is E. Histolytica, which causes amoebic dysentery.
-Disturbance and weight loss are characteristic if diarrhea is constant.
+In most cases, the stool is not bloody; an exception is E. histolytica, which causes amoebic dysentery.
+Malaise and weight loss are characteristic if diarrhea is persistent.

 Where does it hurt?